rgeraldporter/inquiry-monad/README.md

 i.e., "Run the function against a merge of fails and passes."

-This may be useful if you'd like to use the `Inquiry` API but do not necessarily care about `Pass` or `Fail` lists, or you may have already handled their positive/negative aspects via other means.
+This may be useful if you'd like to use the `Inquiry` API but do not necessarily care about `Pass` or `Fail` lists, or you may have already handled their dichotomous aspects via other means.

 ```js
 const myQuestionset = Questionset.of([